johnstevenson/wprs-api/README.md

 #### Response

-`data/details` are the competition details. `data/items` are the results for each competitor.
+`data/details` is the competition details. `data/items` lists the results for each competitor.

 ```jsonc
 "meta": {